-Choreographer Virginie Brunelle and composer Roozbeh Tabandeh are looking forward to presenting the fruits of their joint creation.
-This will be danced by Sophie Breton and the music will be performed by Marcelle Mallette.
+Choreographer Virginie Brunelle and composer Roozbeh Tabandeh are presenting the fruits of their joint creation.
+Danced by Sophie Breton and music performed by Marcelle Mallette.

 Choreographer : Virginie Brunelle